Paddle Tennis vs. Pickleball: What Are the Differences?

 Mainly a Doubles Game

-Paddle tennis and pickleball are both fairly quick racket sports that involve working angles to secure points.
-They are very difficult to play solo as it’s challenging to cover the entire court yourself.
+Paddle tennis and pickleball are fairly quick racquet sports involving working angles to secure points.
+They are very difficult to play solo as covering the entire court yourself is challenging.

 Double Bounce Rule

 The double bounce rule is fairly rare, but both pickleball and paddle tennis have it.
 The rule prohibits players from volleying the ball until the fourth strike in a point (including the serve).
 This helps prolong rallies to make the game more entertaining.
 Without the rule, players would rush forward to play aggressively.